 Rack of Lamb Time and Temperature

-Through loads of experimentation, we’ve found that cooking the lamb racks sous vide at 58C/138F for 2 hours is the perfect combo.
+Through loads of experimentation, we’ve found that cooking the lamb racks sous vide at 58C/136F for 2 hours is the perfect combo.
 Leaving the lamb in for 2 hours breaks down the connective tissue (collagen), which results in an extremely tender rack.
-Also, cooking them at a temperature of 138F is the sweet spot for a succulent but firm lamb.
-Just make sure you have a reliable sous vide that accurately regulates the temperature of the bath or your results may vary (check out the Anova or Joule).
-For other time and temperature options, check out our cooking guide here.
+Also, cooking them at a temperature of 136F is the sweet spot for a succulent but firm lamb.

 12-quart Container – Although you can use a basic stockpot for your sous vide cooking needs, I highly recommend buying a large plastic container.
 They are inexpensive and spacious, so you won’t have to worry about cooking a big roast in a small pot.
 I recommend a 12 quart Rubbermaid container, as it is BPA free, sturdy, and large enough for just about anything you will be cooking.

-Baking Rack Pan – Having a quality baking rack pan for this recipe is essential.
-Setting the rack of lamb on the baking rack is key because all the juices and drippings fall down into the pan, which allows the roast to get an excellent sear in the oven.
-USA Pan offers the best quality and price, which is why it is our favorite pan brand.
+Roasting Pan and Rack – Having a quality roasting pan for this recipe can help achieve an excellent sear in the oven.
+Made In offers the best quality and price, which is why it is our favorite pan brand.

 Check out our full list of recommended gear here.